MoBlaa/nodes-demo/README.md

 ### v0.1.0

 1. Implement Flutter mobile app which connects to the server by using the generated rust library.
+2. Different levels of communication.
+Print QR Code with local network address and global reachable address.

 ### v0.2.0